ngram-lab/al-folio/_pages/seminar.md

 - Class session, Feb 19: Discussion on Wang and Akari papers.
 Note talks on Feb 19, Feb 20, and Feb 25.

-- Class session, Feb 26: Discussion on Zhao and TBA papers.
+- Class session, Feb 26: Discussion on Zhao paper.
 Note talks on Feb 27 and Mar 4.

 - Class session, Mar 5: TBD